 The Garnishment tops it off

-A fun garnish to this Margarita Cocktail Recipe is a slice of lemon with a mint sprig stuck in the middle.
+A fun garnish to this Homemade Margarita Recipe is a slice of lemon with a mint sprig stuck in the middle.
 It makes a beautiful presentation as it floats on top of the margarita.

-This Limoncello Margarita Cocktail Recipe has an Italian lemon twist compared to the limes of a traditional margarita.
-It’s a nice change of pace if you’re looking for something a little different.
+This Margarita Recipe has an Italian lemon twist compared to the limes of a traditional margarita.
+It's a nice change of pace if you're looking for something a little different.

 Now the time has come for you to mix up a glass or pitcher, settle in for the evening and enjoy a delightfully refreshing libation.
 Be careful though, there is a lot of alcohol in this little power-packed drink.